Meet the Team

 Kathy Herndon, PT, MHS, PCS

 Kathy has practiced pediatric therapy at St. Louis Children’s Hospital since 1991 and has been with the CP center since 1999.
 She is a board-certified pediatric specialist through the American Board of Physical Therapy Specialists.
+Kathy is a member of the American Academy of Cerebral Palsy and Developmental Medicine.

 Courtney Dunn, PT, DPT